MarkXA/nidevconf/content/volunteers.md

 *ZGT, HE, NG*

-* Handing out 1 food and 1 drink token to each attendee
+* Hand out 1 food and 1 drink token to each attendee
 * One person to hand out tokens marked "D" for dietary requirements, if people have declared in advance

 ### Non-talk Rooms